Kottayam

 Kottayam (/ml/) is a city in the Kottayam district of Kerala, India.
-It is the district headquarters of the district and is located about 151 km north of the state capital Thiruvananthapuram.
-As per the 2011 Indian census, Kottayam has a population of 136,812 people, and a population density of 2470 /sqkm.
+It is the headquarters of Kottayam district, located about 66 km south of the commercial city of Kochi and 154 km north of the state capital Thiruvananthapuram.
+As per the 2011 census of India, Kottayam has a population of 136,812 people, and a population density of 2470 /sqkm.

 Kottayam is also referred to as "the City of Letters" as many of the first Malayalam daily newspapers, such as Deepika, Malayala Manorama, and Mangalam, were started and are headquartered in Kottayam, as are a number of publishing houses.

 Etymology

 The royal palace of the Thekkumkur ruler was protected by a fort called Thaliyilkotta.
 It is believed that the name Kottayam is derived from a combination of the Malayalam words kotta which means fort (Thaliyilkotta) and akam which means inside.
 The combined form, Kottaykkakam (കോട്ടയ്ക്കകം), can be translated as "inside the fort".

 History

 Thekkumkur rule (1103 - 1753)

 From the beginning of the ninth century AD, the history of Thekkumkur and of Kottayam are virtually indistinguishable.
 Kottayam was then a part of Vempolinad, an area in the Kulashekara Empire (800 AD – 1103 AD).
 By 1103, the Kingdom of Vempolinad had split into the Kingdoms of Thekkumkur and Vadakkumkur, and the latter became a vassal of Cochin.

 The royal house had originally been situated in Vennimala in Kottayam.
-It was protected by a fort known as Thaliyilkotta and, as a result, the locality came to be known by the same name as the fort.
-Afterward, Thekkumkur kings shifted their capital to Nattassery near Kumaranallore at the outskirts of Kottayam town.
+It was protected by a fort known as Thaliyilkotta, and as a result, the locality came to be known by the same name as the fort.
+Afterward, the Thekkumkur kings shifted their capital to Nattassery near Kumaranallore, at the outskirts of Kottayam town.
 It is believed that the Thekkumkur dynasty ruled Kottayam from Thazhathangadi.
-Rulers of Munjanad and Thekkumkur had their headquarters at Thazhathangadi in the present Kottayam town.
-Marthanda Varma of Travancore attacked Thekkumkur and destroyed the palace and the Thaliyil fort.
-The remnants of the palaces and forts are still seen here.

 The Portuguese and the Dutch established trade relations with both of these kingdoms, dealing in black pepper and other spices.
 After the subjugation of the Dutch East India Company by the Kingdom of Travancore in the 1741 Travancore–Dutch War, military operations of Marthanda Varma progressed against the northern neighboring kingdoms, including Thekkumkur.